Updated on January 4th, 2025 Posted In: Garden Trends & Design

 All the most successful small gardens I’ve seen recently have one strong idea behind them.
 In a small space, you can see everything at once, so it’s important that it all looks good together.

-This principle applies regardless of the shape, although many very small gardens are wider than they are long.
+This principle applies regardless of what shape your outdoor space is.
+However, many small gardens or patios are wider than they are long.
 See here for general tips on a shallow wide garden.

 The plant-lover’s garden